 More than Sun and Samba

-Portuguese is certainly not among the most popular foreign languages in Europe and North America, but there are many reasons why it might be a good idea to consider studying the language.
+Portuguese is certainly not among the most popular foreign languages in Europe and North America.
+Yet, there are many reasons why it might be a good idea to consider studying the language.
 Portuguese is only spoken in Portugal, Brazil, and several former Portuguese colonies in Africa and East Asia.
-For many language students Portuguese ranks behind Spanish, French, Mandarin or Japanese in importance.
-However, over the past decade Brazil has risen as a new economic powerhouse in the Western hemisphere and has grown in importance for North America, not only in terms of trade, natural resources, and bio fuels, but also in regard to cooperation on environmental issues such as the protection of the Amazon rain forest and partnerships between universities and research facilities.
-In addition to many multi-national corporations operating and investing in Brazil, there are a huge number of international NGOs working in Brazil, both in the environmental, social service, and health sectors.
+For many language students, Portuguese ranks behind Spanish, French, Mandarin, or Japanese in importance.
+However, over the past decade, Brazil has risen as a new economic powerhouse in the Western hemisphere and has grown in importance for North America, not only in terms of trade, natural resources, and biofuels but also regarding cooperation on environmental issues such as the protection of the Amazon rain forest and partnerships between universities and research facilities.
+In addition to many multinational corporations operating and investing in Brazil, there are a considerable number of international NGOs working in Brazil, both in the environmental, social service, and health sectors.

-For those who already speak Spanish it is relatively easy to learn Portuguese since the two languages have common roots.
+For those who already speak Spanish, it is relatively easy to learn Portuguese since the two languages have common roots.
 Although Spanish is similar to Portuguese, and many Brazilians take English lessons nowadays, there is no substitute for communicating with Brazilians in their native language.
-Being able to speak Portuguese in Brazil brings great professional advantages in business, academic, and non-profit environments.
-Foreigners who try to speak Portuguese reveal respect for the country and culture and are more easily accepted, especially in a country where informal conversation is such an integral and essential part of life and business.
+Speaking Portuguese in Brazil brings significant professional advantages in business, academic, and non-profit environments.
+Foreigners who try to speak Portuguese reveal respect for the country and culture and are more readily accepted, especially in a country where informal conversation is such an integral and essential part of life and business.

 The Rise of the “Sleeping Giant”